 The official dollar is the official exchange rate.
 It is the exchange rate you’ll see on xe.com.
 As of today, $1usd = $114 pesos.
 You will receive this rate by:

 Taking money out of an atm

-The dolar blue is the unofficial exchange rate.
+The dolar blue or blue dollar is the unofficial exchange rate.
 This rate fluctuates every day.
 When I first arrived to Argentina in January, it was at $208 pesos to $1usd.
 Then it went up to $217.
 On the day I left in mid April, it was $191.
 As of today, the rate is $1usd =$202 pesos.
-As you can see, the dolar blue is about double that of the red, which means paying in cash gets you half off.
+As you can see, the dolar blue (blue dollar rate) is about double that of the red, which means paying in cash gets you half off.

 For simplicity sake, I’m going to assume the red rate is an even $100 and the dolar blue is an even $200 to $1usd for the following example.

 Let’s say you go to dinner and the total comes out to $4000 pesos.
 You decide to pay with your credit card.
 You would be charged $40 usd.
 But then your friend is like, hold up, don’t pay with a credit card in Argentina, silly.
 So you put away your visa, and pull out that cash you just exchanged on the blue rate.
 You put down $4000 in cash, which is now $20 usd.
 You just saved half of your money.

 HOW TO GET THAT BLUE DOLLAR EXCHANGE RATE:

 So now that you understand how both the red dollar and blue dollar rate work, and you understand you better be paying for everything in cash (but not from the atm), the next step is to know HOW to get that blue exchange rate.
 There are a few ways: